stereoboy/High-Level-Synthesis-Flow-on-Zynq-using-Vivado-HLS/Lab1.md

 design.
 You also learned how to use the Analysis capability to understand the scheduling and binding.

 ### Answers
-1. Answer the following questions:
+1. Answer the following question:

    Estimated clock period: **8.70 ns**
    Worst case latency: **79 clock cycles**